Jaydip0724/fraud-detection-system/docs/model_explanation.md

 ### Key Metrics

-We monitor the following metrics:
+I monitor the following metrics:

 1. **Precision**: Percentage of transactions flagged as fraud that are actually fraudulent
 2. **Recall**: Percentage of actual fraudulent transactions that are correctly identified